nanagajui/decipher-research-agent/README.md

 ResearchForge employs advanced AI agents to transform how you conduct research.
 Our system intelligently processes and synthesizes information from multiple sources, identifying key insights, trends, and connections that might otherwise be missed.
 The platform's AI understands context, extracts meaningful patterns, and presents information in a clear, actionable format.

 **🔍 Intelligent Content Processing**
+- Extracts key information from web content and text inputs
-- Automatically extracts key information from various document formats
+  - *Planned*: Future support for automated extraction from document formats
 - Identifies and connects related concepts across different sources
 - Generates structured data from unstructured text
 - Supports multiple languages and technical domains